zwmuam/Bastilevirinae_introns/README.md

 The script uses minimap2 to map reads to the genome and samtools to extract splicing sites.
 The "-s" argument is used to specify the separator between the barcode and the read name in the fastq file.
 The "-mr" argument is used to specify the maximum number of reads to process.

-Introns for the alignment can be extracted using "get_intron_sequences":
+Introns for the alignment can be extracted using:
 ```
 ./get_intron_sequences.py -f genomes.fasta -o introns.fna
 ```
 By default the introns are extracted with 15-nt exon flanks compared to the original annotation to include any splicing-related elements like IGS etc but this can be changed using "-x" argument.

-To re-annotate introns (useful if you added introns from external databases like GISSD) and generate R2DT-compatible annotations use "reannotate_introns":
+To re-annotate introns (useful if you added introns from external databases like GISSD) and generate R2DT-compatible annotations use:
 ```
 ./reannotate_introns.py -f GIISSD_and_Bastille_introns.fasta -o Annotated_GIISSD_and_Bastille_introns
 ```